 New Britain Museum of American Art

 New Britain, Connecticut, USA

-Prints of the memorial are available for sale with part of the proceeds going to the 9/11 First Responders.
+Prints of the memorial are available for sale with part of the proceeds going to a 9/11 fund.